 By default, relation in 4NF will satisfy all the properties of 1NF, 2NF, 3NF, and BCNF.
 A table needs to be in BCNF and have no multi-valued dependency.
 It will ensure data integrity and consistency.
 These particular set of rules which constitutes the basis of normalization is an update, delete and insert anomalies does not occur in databases.

 This is a guide to the Fourth Normal Form.
-Here we discuss the Introduction and how does fourth normal form works along with Examples.
+Here we discuss a brief overview and how does fourth normal form works along with examples and advantages in detail.
 You may also have a look at the following articles to learn more –